tconfrey/BrainTool/support.md

 ---
 title: BrainTool Support and FAQ
+layout: default
-tagline:    The Personal Information Manager for your Online Life
+tagline: The Topic Manager for your Online Life
 description: BrainTool is a way of organizing things you want to remember and get back to, using notes and nested tags.
 Its also a better way to control your browser.
 ---